nixworks/public/news/2007/03/7/README.md

 _Context: 2007, 2022, Chang'e 1, Moon, People's Republic of China, space probe_

 ### [ President of Mauritius Anerood Jugnauth threatens to leave the Commonwealth of Nations over the British government's treatment of the lois of the Chagos Archipelago. ](/news/2007/03/7/president-of-mauritius-anerood-jugnauth-threatens-to-leave-the-commonwealth-of-nations-over-the-british-government-s-treatment-of-the-ilois.md)
-_Context: Anerood Jugnauth, Chagos Archipelago, Commonwealth of Nations, Government of the United Kingdom, Mauritius, President, lois_
+_Context: Anerood Jugnauth, Chagos Archipelago, Commonwealth of Nations, Mauritius, Politics of the United Kingdom, President, lois_

 ### [ Foreign Minister of Iran Manouchehr Mottaki confirms that Iran will attend a conference on Iraq featuring Iraq's neighbours and the permanent members of the United Nations Security Council. ](/news/2007/03/7/foreign-minister-of-iran-manouchehr-mottaki-confirms-that-iran-will-attend-a-conference-on-iraq-featuring-iraq-s-neighbours-and-the-permane.md)
 _Context: Foreign Minister, Iraq, Manouchehr Mottaki, Middle East, United Nations Security Council_